sjackman/uniqtag-paper/README.md

 The task of annotating the genes of a genome sequence often follows genome assembly.
 These annotated genes are assigned unique identifiers by which they can be referenced.
-Assembly and annotation is often an iterative process, by refining the method or by the addition of more sequencing data.
+Assembly and annotation is frequently an iterative process, by refining the method or by the addition of more sequencing data.
 These gene identifiers would ideally be stable from one assembly and annotation to the next.
-Serial numbers are used for identifiers of genes annotated by software such as MAKER ([Campbell, 2014][]), which, although certainly unique, are not stable between assemblies.
+The common practice is to use serial numbers to identify genes that are annotated by software such as MAKER ([Campbell, 2014][]), which, although certainly unique, are not stable between assemblies.
 A single change in the assembly can result in a total renumbering of the annotated genes.

 One solution to stabilize identifiers is to assign them based on the content of the gene sequence.
 A cryptographic hash function such as SHA (Secure Hash